eea/eea.docker.esclusterhealth/README.md

 * ES_PASSWORD - ElasticSearch password, if  needed
 * PORT - Port that will be UP when cluster is healthy and DOWN when it's not, default 12345
 * CHECK_PERIOD - How often the check is done, seconds , default 10
-* YELLOW_WAIT - seconds to wait before stopping the port when cluster is YELLOW, default 10
+* YELLOW_WAIT - seconds to wait before stopping the port when cluster is YELLOW, default 60
-* CLIENT_WAIT - seconds to wait before stopping the port when  ES url is not responding
+* CLIENT_WAIT - seconds to wait before stopping the port when  ES url is not responding, default 60

 ## Usage